National Shipbuilding Strategy

 Seaspan Shipyards is proud to be Canada’s long-term, strategic shipbuilding partner for building the large non-combat vessels for the Canadian Coast Guard and Royal Canadian Navy under Canada’s National Shipbuilding Strategy (NSS).

 Through the NSS, the Government of Canada has embarked on one of the largest procurement projects since the Second World War.
 The NSS is a nation-building effort to create a sustainable Canadian shipbuilding industry, secure long-term job opportunities and build the next generation of ships for the Canadian Coast Guard and Royal Canadian Navy.
 Through its NSS–related work, Seaspan Shipyards is leading the redevelopment of our domestic shipbuilding industry on the West Coast and delivering on the promise of ships built in Canada, by Canadians.
+As a result of its NSS-related activities, Seaspan Shipyards contributed $2.6 billion to Canada’s gross domestic product between 2012-2021.

 Learn more about the vessels being constructed by Seaspan Shipyards under the NSS: